Mike Harris: Common Sense Revolution

 The Harris government cut funding of major urban infrastructure projects upon assuming office.
 Though construction had already begun on the Eglinton West subway in Toronto, a proposed rapid transit line to ultimately link the main north–south subway line of the city with the suburbs and airport, funding was cancelled shortly after Harris's election.
+Harris also cancelled the province-wide funding arrangement covering 50% of municipal transit costs, a move brought in by PC Premier Bill Davis.

 Harris's government also cut health spending to counter the $30 billion cut in transfer payments from the Liberal federal government.
 It also introduced Telehealth Ontario, a 24-hour toll-free telephone help line with live connection to registered nurses.
 Harris also announced funding vehicles such as the Ontario R&D Challenge Fund, the Ontario Innovation Trust and the Premier's Research Excellence Awards.

 One part of the Common Sense Revolution was to sell off various government-owned enterprises, the largest of which were to be Ontario Hydro and the Liquor Control Board of Ontario.
 Neither was actually sold off, but Ontario Hydro was split into five successor companies (the two largest being Ontario Power Generation and Hydro One, representing generation and distribution of power respectively) with the plan of eventually selling them off.
 Public opposition to the sale of these money-making government enterprises postponed the government's plans.
 In 1999, Highway 407 was leased to a private consortium.

 Harris reduced the number of MPPs from 130 to 103 by redrawing riding boundaries to correspond to federal electoral districts.